 An icon of Australian science

-Our Parkes radio telescope has been in operation for nearly 60 years.
+Our Parkes radio telescope, Murriyang, has been in operation for over 60 years.
 Thanks to regular upgrades, it continues to be at the forefront of discovery.

-Just outside the town of Parkes in the central-west region of New South Wales, about 380 kilometres from Sydney, is our Parkes radio telescope.
+Just outside the town of Parkes in the central-west region of New South Wales, about 380 kilometres from Sydney, is our Parkes radio telescope, Murriyang.
 It's one of four instruments that make up the Australia Telescope National Facility.

 With a diameter of 64 metres, Parkes is one of the largest single-dish telescopes in the southern hemisphere dedicated to astronomy.
 It started operating in 1961, but only its basic structure has remained unchanged.
 The surface, control system, focus cabin, receivers, computers and cabling have all been upgraded – some parts many times – to keep the telescope at the cutting edge of radio astronomy.
 The telescope is now 10,000 times more sensitive than when it was first commissioned.

-Its large dish surface makes the Parkes telescope very sensitive and it is ideally suited to finding pulsars, rapidly spinning neutron stars the size of a small city.
-Half of the more than 2000 known pulsars have been found using the Parkes telescope.
+Its large dish surface makes the Parkes telescope very sensitive, and it is ideally suited to finding pulsars, rapidly spinning neutron stars the size of a small city.
+Almost half of the more than 2000 known pulsars have been found using the Parkes telescope.